graphql/graphql-spec/rfcs/InputUnion.md

 The addition of an Input Union type has been discussed in the GraphQL community for many years now.
 The value of this feature has largely been agreed upon, but the implementation has not.

-This document attempts to bring together all the various solutions that have been discussed with the goal of reaching a shared understanding of the problem space.
+This document attempts to bring together all the various solutions and perspectives that have been discussed with the goal of reaching a shared understanding of the problem space.

-From that shared understanding, this document can then evolve into a proposed solution.
+From that shared understanding, the GraphQL Working Group aims to reach a consensus on how to address the proposal.

 ### Contributing